Peter Marino: Personal life

 Marino is married to costume designer Jane Trapnell; the couple have a daughter.

-Marino is an art collector; collecting French porcelain, contemporary paintings, modern art, and French and Italian bronzes from the mid 16th to the mid 18th century.
-Marino's collection of bronzes was displayed at London's Wallace Collection in 2010.

-He is also notable for his personal fashion style, which he has called a "tattooed biker look", but just as a "decoy".
+Marino is also notable for his personal fashion style, which he has called a "tattooed biker look", but just as a "decoy".
 It features mostly black clothing, leather with buckles and studs, and a leather cap.

+Marino is an avid collector.
+He began collecting in the 1970s, initially purchasing French ceramics and decorative objects at flea markets in New York and Paris.
+He describes his approach as collecting "high and low."
+At age 22, he made his first major art purchase, acquiring two works by Lucas Samaras.
+His collection has since grown to more than 1,200 objects, including French porcelain, contemporary and modern art, and French and Italian bronzes dating from the mid-16th to the mid-18th century.
+In 2010, his collection of bronzes was exhibited at the Wallace Collection in London.

 Harassment allegations

 Marino has been at the center of two lawsuits in which he was accused of sexual harassment and racial discrimination by former employees.
 In December 2015 Marino was sued by Deirdre O'Brien, his former office manager, for allegedly making racist and sexist comments.
 In May 2016, Jonathan Michaud, a former textile specialist at the firm, filed a lawsuit in New York State Court, accusing Marino of sexually harassing him and making homophobic slurs.

 In March 2018 the American Institute of Architects New York (AIANY) announced that it was rescinding Marino's 2018 Design Awards citing the harassment allegations.
 According to Curbed, citing a spokesperson for Peter Marino Architect (PMA), the sexual harassment suit was resolved, while a countersuit was filed against the other claimant.